 I. Build An Emotional Two-Way Support System

 A higher authority, a close friendship, your small circle of friends, and a local community are essential for navigating this crisis.
 We will have emotional ups and downs and needs along the way.
 If we try and do it all ourselves, we'll easily burn up.

 Share your burdens with each other during this time.
-This will allow us to pray for each other, and practically help each other where we can.
+As a result of this crisis, many are suffering from grief.
+By sharing, this will allow us to pray for each other, and practically help each other where we can.
 When you have wins or losses, share them with your community.
 When others will be affected by what happens to us, let's inform them of what's happening.
 And, pace yourself with cycles of rest and action so you can sustain the marathon before us.

 II.
 Help Fill The Needs In Your Community

 Our church is doing for one what we wish we could do for everyone.
 Be For The One.
 Here are some ideas on how to do that.

 - Explore through Thrive Global how you can help first responders first.